AlterJD/ITLab-Projects/README.md

 Test results will be displayed in console output, and saved to xml file in JUnit format

-Integration tests uses [Testmace](https://testmace.com/) for testing API.
+Integration tests use [Testmace](https://testmace.com/) for testing API.